rrosajp/youtubemusicdownloader/README.md

 ### Requirements
     pip install yt_dlp mutagen ytmusicapi
-You will also need ffmpeg install in your system.
+You will also need ffmpeg installed in your system.

+### Know issues
+* It can't download tracks that exceeds the Windows file length limit.
+The current workaround is to run the script on WSL.

 Special thanks to Patrick Timm for helping me out in this project.